COVID-19 pandemic in Guernsey: March 2020

 The first confirmed case in Guernsey was identified on 9 March.
 The person had contracted the virus on holiday in Tenerife before returning home.
 The patient sought help promptly, and their family was placed in compulsory quarantine at home.
 Three days later, on 12 March, the island's most senior politician Gavin St Pier described the pandemic as "the most significant public health challenge since the end of the second world war".
-On 20 March, a second case was confirmed, eleven days after the first.
+On 20 March, a second case was confirmed.
 The patient had returned from France before immediately entering a compulsory 14-day period of self-isolation during when they became symptomatic.
 Following the identification of a second case, further cases were quickly identified.
 A day later, on 21 March, fifteen new cases were confirmed in the space of 24 hours.
 On 22 March, three further cases were confirmed, as the States of Guernsey identified four clusters among ten cases; three groups were on separate ski trips to France and one group was on a ski trip in Austria and Germany.
 It was also announced that around 1000 people were in compulsory self-isolation, about 1.5% of the local population.
 On 23 March, no new cases were confirmed, and the States of Guernsey reaffirmed that a lockdown in the Bailiwick was not yet appropriate, warning of the likely economic and psychological consequences of such measures, and repeated the request for people to observe social distancing measures and practice good hygiene.

 The first case confirmed to have been transmitted within the Bailiwick was identified on 24 March, as the local total rose by three to 23 confirmed cases.
 At 7pm, the States of Guernsey announced in a live broadcast that a lockdown period would begin from 00:01 on 25 March for two weeks during which restrictions would be placed on people's freedom of movement, enforceable by law.
 More cases continued to be identified as the total number of cases reached 60 on 30 March, by which date testing had begun in the Bailiwick of Guernsey, allowing results to be returned in less than 24 hours and prompting the adoption of a broader testing programme.
 The first COVID-19 related death in the Bailiwick was confirmed a day later; the individual was 80 years old and died in the afternoon on the day prior.
 Eighteen more cases were confirmed—the most in a day so far—bringing the total cases to 78, and at 16:00, Lieutenant Governor Vice Admiral Ian Corder, addressed the island, praising the 'discipline and stoicism' of islanders.